thunderbird/developer-docs/releases/uplifting-fixes.md

 **Patches nominated for uplift should:**
 - Be limited to stability, security, or high-impact bugs.
-- **For Beta uplifts:** Already have landed, tested, and stabilized in comm-central.
+- **For Beta uplifts:** Already have landed, tested, and stabilized in main.
-- **For Release/ESR uplifts:** Already have landed, tested, and stabilized in comm-beta.
+- **For Release/ESR uplifts:** Already have landed, tested, and stabilized in beta.
 - Include tests or provide a strong justification for the absence of tests.
 - Not change any localizable strings.